PicoPlanetDev/Target-Analysis/README.md

 - matplotlib
 - ttkthemes

-You can do this automatically by running the install_dependencies.bat file in the Target-Analysis-main directory.
+You can do this automatically by **running the install_dependencies.bat** script in the Target-Analysis-main directory.

 ### Scanning